The Great Escape (film): Box office

 The Great Escape grossed $11.7 million at the box office, after a budget of $4 million.
 It became one of the highest-grossing films of 1963, despite heavy competition.
 In the years since its release, its audience has broadened, cementing its status as a cinema classic.
 It was entered into the 3rd Moscow International Film Festival, where McQueen won the Silver Prize for Best Actor.

 Critical response

 Contemporary reviews for the film were mostly positive.
-In 1963, The New York Times critic Bosley Crowther wrote: "But for much longer than is artful or essential, The Great Escape grinds out its tormenting story without a peek beneath the surface of any man, without a real sense of human involvement.
+In 1963 however, The New York Times critic Bosley Crowther wrote: "But for much longer than is artful or essential, The Great Escape grinds out its tormenting story without a peek beneath the surface of any man, without a real sense of human involvement.
 It's a strictly mechanical adventure with make-believe men."
 British film critic Leslie Halliwell described it as "pretty good but overlong POW adventure with a tragic ending".
-The Time magazine reviewer wrote in 1963: "The use of colour photography is unnecessary and jarring, but little else is wrong with this film.
+The Time magazine reviewer wrote in 1963: "The use of color photography is unnecessary and jarring, but little else is wrong with this film.
 With accurate casting, a swift screenplay, and authentic German settings, Producer-Director John Sturges has created classic cinema of action.
 There is no sermonizing, no soul probing, no sex.
 The Great Escape is simply great escapism".